 Interestingly to add, this is labelled as Version 1.02… We therefore assume that there could have been more done, but we doubt it.
 We feel this is pretty much it.
 Though we will try to find out once contact has been made with the developers.

+A sad end to the title, that thankfully it was saved for people to enjoy as Jeff intended.
 Check it out and enjoy, and a big thanks to Scott again for helping save this game.

 Contributions: Scott Julian